sandcomputas/data-driven-dinner/ideas.md

 - Recipe types: dinner, side dish, salad <- these can be related so that we can choose between different salads for one dinner f.example.

+- Search like Spotlight on Mac and ChatGPT search

 - AI feature that makes you able to ask about what to eat, and the dishes in the application should be used as a basis for answering